izam-mohammed/1000-days-of-code/postgreSQL/README.md

 ```

 #### Role
 A concept that controls access and permission for users and groups.
-2 types of role out there
+2 types of roles out there
-1. **User Roles** : There are roles that currespond to indevidual users.
+1. **User Roles** : There are roles that correspond to individual users.

 ```sql
 CREATE ROLE myuser LOGIN PASSWORD 'mypassword';
 ```
 this creates a user role named `myuser` with a password.
-After that we are granding the previllages to the user in the following code
+After that, we are granting the privileges to the user in the following code
 ```sql
 GRAND SELECT, INSERT ON mytable TO myuser;
 ```

-2. **Group Roles** : Also known as *role membershp*, these are roles that can have other roles as memebers
+2. **Group Roles** : Also known as *role membershp*, these are roles that can have other roles as members

 ```sql
 CREATE ROLE mygroup;
 ```

-Assigning previleges -
+Assigning privileges -
 ```sql
 GRAND CREATE ON DATABASE  db_name TO mygroup;
 ```

 #### Grand
 [grand](https://thumbs.dreamstime.com/b/grants-red-vector-rubber-stamp-grant-grunge-white-background-illustration-145921446.jpg)
-It refers to the process of giving specific previleges or permission to users or roles on database objects
+It refers to the process of giving specific privileges or permission to users or roles on database objects

 ```sql
 GRAND SELECT ON employees TO report_viewer;
 ```
-In this example, it allowes the `report_viewer` to read data but not modify it
+In this example, it allows the `report_viewer` to read data but not modify it

 ```sql
 GRANT SELECT ON ALL TABLES IN SCHEMA public TO same_role;
 ```
-This grands the `SELECT` previlege on all tables in the `public` schema
+This grants the `SELECT` privilege on all tables in the `public` schema

 #### Difference between Scalar Function and Aggregate
 Scalar functions work on individual values within a row.
-Aggregate functions work on a group of rows to produce summery values
+Aggregate functions work on a group of rows to produce summary values

 #### Closure
-Closure allows a function to "remember" the values of variables that were present when function created , even the variables are no longer available
+The closure allows a function to "remember" the values of variables that were present when the function created, even if the variables are no longer available

 #### DML,DDL,DCL
 - **DML** : It's stands for *Data Manipulation Language*.
-A category of SQL statement that are used to manage and manipulate data in DB.
+A category of SQL statements that are used to manage and manipulate data in DB.
 Eg :- `INSERT`

 - **DDL** : Stands for *Data definition Language*.
-Set of commands that are used to define and manage structure of DB.
+Set of commands that are used to define and manage the structure of DB.
 Eg :- `CREATE TABLE`

 - **DCL** : Stands for *Data Control Languge*.
 Managing permissions and access control of database objects.